The Top 12 Early Relationship Red Flags & Signs You Should Get Out Now!

 We are all flawed people, and your partner will likely have some flaws or traits you don't like.
 If you experience a few red flags, it may not necessarily be a reason for you to cut ties just yet.
 They may not be aware of their behavior, and what you perceive as a red flag could be an honest mistake and not deliberate.

 Talking to your partner about their problems is typically the best initial approach to perceived red flags in a relationship.
 For example, if your partner seems overly jealous, confront them about their behavior.
 Point out that they have nothing to worry about, have no reason to feel jealous, and you don't like how they're behaving.
 Do it in a way that isn't accusatory and clarifies your feelings.
 Perhaps they are showing signs of coping with stress through substance abuse, you can discuss how their actions affect the relationship.
+However, if you and your partner have communication problems or experiencing "Why can't I concentrate when my significant other is talking?" relationship counseling can be helpful.

 If they're willing to make a change, they will spend time listening and trying to improve their behavior.
 If they get aggressive, then maybe it's time to end the relationship and try to find someone who does want to grow.